Best foam roller exercises

 6. Abductors

-• Position yourself on your left side with the foam roller under your hip, weight is resting on your forearm and the foam roller, bend the left knee and keep the right knee straight.
+• Position yourself on your left side with the foam roller under your hip, The weight is resting on your forearm and the foam roller, bend the left knee and keep the right knee straight.

 • Slowly roll up and down while slightly angling your body side to side to get the entire muscle.
 Repeat on the right side.